Amundsen and Scott drive Antarctica tourism rebound

 A poll of travel bloggers by UK tour operator First Choice recommended Antarctica as one of the top five countries to visit were the world to end in December 2012, as predicted by an ancient Mayan calendar.

-Polar expedition specialist Quark, whose trips range from $4,295-$29,995, is hoping to attract more families to its tours.
+Polar expedition specialist Quark TT.L, whose trips range from $4,295-$29,995, is hoping to attract more families to its tours.
 They mostly comprise couples and single travellers now, which shows how the market has changed since the mid 1990s, when the average tourist was an American pensioner.

-“Tourists are more heterogeneous now, from the backpackers to the millionaires and there are products catering to them all,” said Ricardo Roura, who advises the Antarctic and Southern Ocean Coalition (ASOC).
+“Tourists are more heterogeneous now, from the backpackers to the millionaires and there are products catering to them all,” said Ricardo Roura, who advises the Antarctic and Southern Ocean Coalition ASOC.L.

 While no country rules the continent, it is the subject of inter-governmental treaties.